rodmguerra/issparser/README.md

 # Rodmguerra's ISS Studio

-ISS Studio is a Graphical User Interface to create your own game based on the game **International Super Star Soccer** for Super Nintendo Entertainment System (SNES).
+ISS Studio is a Graphical User Interface to create your own game based on the game **International Superstar Soccer** for Super Nintendo Entertainment System (SNES).

 ### Latest version (1.5 beta) ###